 After the tour take a drive 40km north of Eromanga and visit Kyabra waterhole.
 For those eager fishermen, throw in a line and try your luck at catching a yellowbelly.
 This is also a perfect spot for a picnic lunch.
 Keep an eye out for the vibrant red sandhills on the side of the road as you go.

-In the afternoon head back in to Eromanga and make your way to the Rodeo grounds to take in all the campdraft and rodeo action.
+After a look through the Museum head out to the Rodeo grounds to take in all the action of the Campdraft.
 Before you get too comfy make sure you set up your campsite, there is plenty of space and it is free to camp with showers and toilets at the grounds.
+You can also grab lunch from the canteen.

 In the evening enjoy some dinner, dancing and entertainment amongst the red dirt and that chilled atmosphere the outback is famous for.
 Then spend the most magical night camping under the stars in the town furthest from the sea!